 - Zip Ties (yep, I roll like that sometimes)

-With the failed bamboo idea I needed to find a new/different curtain rod.
-Thankfully I never throw anything away.
-Seriously, it drives my husband a little crazy.
 But this broken curtain rod, missing one of it’s cute crystal finials, that used to hang sheers in our daughter’s room, that’s been propped in the corner of the garage by the door?

-Yes, that one!
-It’s perfect because it’s long enough to span the 12′, buh bye sad little bamboo.
 I used a hammer to knock off the one remaining crystal globe and gave it a good spray paint with some left over brown Rustoleum paint I had so it would blend in with the frame of our gazebo.
-When I say left over, I mean between two cans I barely had enough to get this thing painted.

 Ok, hard part is done, the rest goes pretty quickly.
 I had already washed and dried my drop cloth (for shrinkage) so I was ready to hang them.